-- Registers of sealed radioactive sources and radiation generators; 11 - Records of occupational doses; - Records relating to the safety of facilities and activities; - Records that might be necessary for the shutdown and decommissioning (or closure) of facilities; - Records of events, including non-routine releases of radioactive material to the environment; - Inventories of radioactive waste and of spent fuel.
+- Registers of sealed radioactive sources and radiation generators,10 - Records of doses from occupational exposure; - Records relating to the safety of facilities and activities; - Records that might be necessary for the shutdown and decommissioning (or closure) of facilities; - Records of events, including non-routine releases of radioactive material to the environment; - Inventories of radioactive waste and of spent fuel.

 4.64.
 The regulatory body may or may not be the sole entity responsible for the maintenance of these registers and inventories, but it shall be involved in their proper retention and use.
 The authorized party shall be responsible for maintaining its own records.
 The authorized party shall maintain all the records necessary for the safe operation of facilities and the safe conduct of activities, as specified in the authorization.
-This includes maintaining an inventory of radioactive sources and inventories of radioactive waste and of spent fuel, as well as records of occupational doses.
+This includes maintaining an inventory of radioactive sources and inventories of radioactive waste and of spent fuel, as well as records of doses from occupational exposure.
 The requirement for the regulatory body to maintain records cannot diminish the responsibility of authorized parties to keep their own records.

-11The regulatory body specifies which sources are to be included in the registers and inventories, with due consideration given to the associated risks.
+10 The regulatory body specifies which sources are to be included in the registers and inventories, with due consideration given to the associated risks.